 Hugh’s private sector clients include a number of significant transportation and manufacturing enterprises.
 Within the public sector, he has special expertise in labour relations and employment matters relating to health care.

 Hugh served on the Firm’s National Executive Committee for five years and was Managing Partner of the Toronto and Markham offices for two of those years.
-He is currently a national leader in labour relations and employment law for the firm.
+He was the national leader of the labour relations and employment law group for several years.

 Professional achievements & leadership